Daniel Bullocks: College coaching

 Bullocks served as the defensive secondary coach for the University of Northern Iowa from 2012 to 2014.
 On January 19, 2015, Bullocks was announced as the cornerbacks coach for Eastern Michigan University under head coach Chris Creighton.

 Jacksonville Jaguars

 On January 22, 2016, Bullocks was announced as the assistant defensive backs coach with the Jacksonville Jaguars of the National Football League.

 San Francisco 49ers

 In 2017 Bullocks became the 49ers assistant defensive backs coach a position he would hold for two years.
 In 2019 Bullocks was promoted to the safeties coach for the 49ers.

 Personal life

-Bullocks is the identical twin brother of Josh Bullocks, also a safety at the University of Nebraska, who was selected in the second round of the 2005 NFL draft by the New Orleans Saints.
+Bullocks is the identical twin brother of Josh Bullocks, also a safety at Nebraska, who was selected in the second round of the 2005 NFL draft by the New Orleans Saints.
 Daniel and his wife Vanessa have 4 children.